What is it that makes content marketing such a successful and desirable tactic?

 There’s a ton of content marketing data that demonstrates its impact on SEO, but here’s a little sneak peek.

-PPC (pay per click, also known as Google Ads), can be an effective way of generating traffic quickly.
+PPC (pay-per-click, also known as Google Ads) can effectively generate traffic quickly.
 The challenge is that it’s interruptive, and sometimes you’re reaching prospects that weren’t the right fit for you in the first place.

 The results in the above image are PPC-marketed ads, which display right at the top of a search result.

 SEO, and organic rankings through content, tend to be more effective for generating sales as the people who come across your content (and your company) were actually looking for that knowledge in the first place!